-This is our story of rebranding, redesigning and reimplementing 7 actively used Mendix tools, with only 3 people in 6 months!
+This is our story of rebranding, redesigning, and reimplementing 7 actively used Mendix tools, with only 3 people, in 6 months!
+Reading this piece is great if you’re planning to do a rebranding yourself soon, to get started and to get some advice on a structure.

 Our job was to rebrand, redesign, implement and release the Community platform of Mendix.